Hsnayrus/Certification-Courses/Coursera/Meta-Courses/Back_End_Developer/The_Full_Stack/Documents/HTML.md

     * Using the `POST` method
 * The developer can specify which method to use with the <b>method</b> attribute of the form element.
 * Example Form: [here](../Projects/Little-Lemon-Restaurant/examples/form.html).
+* If a submit button doesn't exist on the form, the form is submitted to the same url.

 ## Using `GET` for form submission: